nebs/NPKardView/README.md

 #### Kard

-`NPKardView` is a `UIView` subclass which turns views into interactive physical cards.
-It mostly serves as test bed for experimenting with various card dynamics and interactions.
+`NPKardView` is a `UIView` subclass which turns views into interactive cards.
+Currently it allows you to push down on parts of the card which cause it to bend in that direction as if the card was balanced on its center.

 ![GitHub Logo](/demo.gif)